-The National Child Strategy will be completed by the end of 2020.
+The National Child Strategy was published in 23rd of February 2021.
 It is based on fundamental and human rights treaties, and its vision is a genuinely child- and family-friendly Finland that respects the rights of the child.

 The UN Convention on the Rights of the Child is the most widely ratified human rights treaty in the world.
 The National Child Strategy will ensure that the obligations of the Convention are met as well as possible in Finland.